 If any family member leaves the household to enter a facility such as hospital, nursing home, or rehabilitation center, the HACB will seek advice from a reliable qualified source as to the likelihood and timing of their return.
 If the verification indicates that the family member will be permanently confined to a nursing home, the family member will be considered permanently absent.
 If the verification indicates that the family member will return in less than three (3) consecutive months, the family member will not be considered permanently absent.
-If the person who is determined to be permanently absent is the sole member of the household, assistance will be terminated in accordance with the HACB's Absence of Entire Family" policy Chapter 12.
+If the person who is determined to be permanently absent is the sole member of the household it is HACB Policy that the sole member may be out of the assisted unit for up to 180 days with proper documentation for entering a facility such as hospital, nursing home, or rehabilitation center provided a discharge date can be determined.
+HACB will require monthly documentation during the time the sole member is absent from the unit verifying the timing of their return.
+If documentation is not received or sole member does not return to the assisted unit within the 180 days, HACB will terminate assistance.